datanav/docs/json-push.rst

    * - is_last
      - A boolean.
 Included in the last request with the value 'true'.

-The HTTP body is JSON data, either a JSON object if it is a single entity or an JSON array of objects if it is a list of entities.
+The HTTP body is JSON data which will always be in the form of a JSON array even if it is a single entity.
 The serialisation of entities as JSON is described in more detail :doc:`here <entitymodel>`.